"I got an injection and played one of the best games of my life" - Tsitsipas on 'Nadal experience'

 | by Sam Frape

-After claiming his 14th Roland Garros title at the 2022 edition, Rafa Nadal admitted to having to resort to injections to numb his foot so that he could play pain free.
+After claiming his 14th Roland Garros title at the 2022 edition, Nadal admitted to having to resort to injections to numb his foot so that he could play pain-free.

-Much earlier on in his career, Tsitsipas explained how he too had to resort to injections to numb excessive pain that he was in, which may come as a surprise to some.
-The Greek said:
+Tsitsipas explained how he, too, had to resort to injections to numb the excessive pain that he was in much earlier on in his career, which may come as a surprise to some.

 "I also have a little story where I thought I couldn't play a game because I was in too much pain.
 But not to the extent that is the case with Rafa, of course.
 I had a similar situation once at the ATP Finals."